 Map of the Week – Marine Protected Areas

-Marine Protected Areas (MPAs) have an important role to play in this regard.
-MPAs have been set up across the world’s oceans to protect vulnerable species and ecosystems, to conserve biodiversity and minimise extinction risk, to re-establish ecosystem integrity, to segregate uses to avoid user conflicts, and to enhance the productivity of fish and marine invertebrate populations.
+Marine Protected Areas (MPAs) have been set up across the world’s oceans to protect vulnerable species and ecosystems, to conserve biodiversity and minimise extinction risk, to re-establish ecosystem integrity, to segregate uses to avoid user conflicts, and to enhance the productivity of fish and marine invertebrate populations.
 They provide a public focus for marine conservation and are commonly used around the world as management tools to promote the sustainable use of marine resources.
 Many MPAs also serve as living laboratories – critical to scientific research and discoveries that benefit humanity.
 When effectively managed, MPAs support the blue economy by helping to sustain fish stocks and bolstering tourism.